PowerShellEmpire/PowerTools/README.md

                                         to found machines
-    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder              -   finds non-standard shares on hosts in the local domain Invoke-FindLocalAdminAccess     -   finds machines on the domain that the current user has local admin access to Invoke-UserFieldSearch          -   searches a user field for a particular term Invoke-FindVulnSystems          -   finds systems likely vulnerable to MS08-067
+    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder              -   finds (non-standard) shares on hosts in the local domain Invoke-FileeFinder              -   finds potentially sensitive files on hosts in the local domain Invoke-FindLocalAdminAccess     -   finds machines on the domain that the current user has local admin access to Invoke-UserFieldSearch          -   searches a user field for a particular term Invoke-FindVulnSystems          -   finds systems likely vulnerable to MS08-067